Clifford B. Harmon: Early aviation and other pursuits

 In September 1910 Harmon won the Harvard Cup at the Boston Aviation Meet; he competed in a bomb-throwing target contest and other events as an amateur aviator.
 He also was involved in another wreck of his Farman biplane but again was not seriously injured.
 In October 1910 Harmon participated in an aviation demonstration with Claude Grahame-White in Washington DC; later in October Harmon also set an unofficial altitude record of 24,200 ft in a balloon.

-In May 1911 Harmon went to Europe to arrange for American aviators to participate in an international aviation meet; in July he participated in a balloon race from Kansas City, Missouri to qualify for Gordon Bennett Cup race but was forced from race when his balloon was caught in a severe thunderstorm.
+In May 1911 Harmon went to Europe to arrange for American aviators to participate in an International Aviation Meet at Belmont Park; in July he participated in a balloon race from Kansas City, Missouri, to qualify for Gordon Bennett Cup race but was forced from race when his balloon was caught in a severe thunderstorm.
 In December 1911 he announced retirement from balloon racing and airplanes at the behest of his wife, father-in-law, and various business associates.

 Harmon returned to flight in November 1913 while spending time in England, participating in a flight from London to Paris with Claude Grahame-White.
 In April 1915 he, along with several other aviators and wealthy friends, participated in a scheme to commute regularly from New York to points at the eastern end of Long Island by airplane.

 After moving to Paris in the early 1920s, Harmon became an advocate for various aviation causes.
 In December 1924 he offered to replace the Gordon Bennett Cup after it had been won by Belgium; the following year he proposed a memorial in Paris to Lafayette Escadrille aviators; the model for the monument became the Harmon Trophy for aviation.
 In 1926 Harmon founded and financed the International League of Aviators (Ligue Internationale des Aviateurs), followed by a promotional tour of Europe financed by the King of Belgium and using a Caproni bomber on loan from the Italian Air Force.

 In May 1927 Harmon was on hand for Charles Lindbergh's arrival in Paris; Harmon met Lindbergh during post-flight receptions.
 In June, Harmon installed a plaque commemorating Lindbergh at Le Bourget airport in Paris.

 In December 1928 Harmon sent a proposal to the League of Nations for an international air force that could be used by the League to prevent wars.
 While the proposal received some support, it was never seriously considered.
-In September 1930 Harmon made a flight in Villecoubly, France commemorating his Long Island Sound crossing; with him on the flight was Maurice Farman, designer of the biplane Harmon used in the crossing.
+In September 1930 Harmon made a flight in Villacoublay, France, commemorating his Long Island Sound crossing; with him on the flight was Maurice Farman, designer of the biplane Harmon used in the crossing.